Follow

 Naked Mole Rat by Paul Shinn.

 Every now and again something quite random catches my eye… and so it was a few months ago when I came across a news story about the *sabre-toothed sausage* – otherwise known as the naked mole rat.
-And why, you may ask, did this curious creature engage me so?
+And why, malady you may ask, medical did this curious creature engage me so?
 Aside from the opportunity to showcase some fab illustrations of course.

 Abi Daker - naked mole rat